tmotl/Repetier-Firmware/README.md

 M3902 Z0            - to shift your active zOffset to the zMatrix.
 The M3006 zOffset will be zero afterwards.
 The zMatrix is altered within Ram and might be saved to EEPROM[n] with M3902 S[n] afterwards.
 M3902 Sn            - to save the active Matrix to position n = {1..9}
 M3902 Z0 S1         - to shift the zOffset to your zMatrix and save the Matrix at position 1.
 This is an example to show that the options of M3902 can be combined.

-M3903 Pt Smin       - to configure a very slow and stepwise heat bed temperature decrease.
-One step lasts t seconds.
-The end temperature will be `min` °C

 M3939 Fn St1 Pt2 Ex Iy Rm   - to messure a curve of your Filaments velocity over digits -> viscosity.

 M3920 Sb - to go into or switch back from SilentMode (This will lower your steppers current to an alternative profile)